codefeathers/up-serve/README.md

 ## Installation

-As of now, `up` only supports Debian and Ubuntu based distros.
+`up` currently supports nginx mainline and nginx stable on Linux based distros.
 Support for more distros will come soon.
 Add an issue to bump this process.

 You will need to have [_node JS_](https://nodejs.org) and [_nginx_](https://nginx.org) installed.